rdkcentral/rdkservices/docs/api/NetworkPlugin.md

 <a name="method.getIPSettings"></a>
 ## *getIPSettings [<sup>method</sup>](#head.Methods)*

-Gets the IP settings of the interface.
-If the interface is not passed, it will return IP settings of the default interface
+Gets the IP setting for the given interface.

+### Events

+  No Events.

 ### Parameters